-- (a) The Tribe hereby establishes the "Marijuana Control Commission" as an instrumentality of the Tribe, and will hereafter be referred to as "the Commission." - (b) The Commission is under the directive of the Executive Committee, and may fulfill any, and all obligations of the Executive Committee under this ordinance. - (c) In carrying out its purposes under this Ordinance, the Commission shall function as an arm of the Tribe. - (d) Composition; term of office. - (1) The Commission shall have three members, with one member being the Commission Chairperson.
-The Commission Chairperson shall be elected every four years by the members of the Commission. - (2) Each Commission member shall be appointed by the Executive Committee, and shall generally serve a four year term, with one Commissioner of the Board servicing an initial two year term. - (3) All members of Commission must be members of the Flandreau Santee Sioux Tribe. - (4) No Commissioner shall be eligible for appointment to the Commission who has been convicted of a felony. - (e) Removal; Due Process; and Vacancies - (1) The Executive Committee may remove a Commissioner from office before the expiration of the term of office for the following reasons: conviction of a felony, neglect of duty, malfeasance in office, misfeasance, misconduct in office, any conduct that threatens the honesty or integrity of the Commission or otherwise violates the letter or intent of this Ordinance or other applicable Tribal law, or for other good cause shown. - (2) Vacancies occurring on the Commission shall be filled within ninety (90) days in the same manner as the original appointment.
-A member may, in the discretion of the Executive Committee, serve after the expiration of his/her term of office until his/her successor has been appointed, unless the member has been removed for cause under subsection (1) above. - (f) Two members of the Commission shall constitute a quorum. - (g) The Commission shall meet at the call of the President or Executive Committee at a scheduled meeting date set by the Executive Committee.
+- (a) The Tribe hereby establishes the "Cannabis Control Commission" as an instrumentality of the Tribe, and will hereafter be referred to as "the Commission." - (b) The Commission is under the directive of the Executive Committee, and may fulfill any, and all obligations of the Executive Committee under this ordinance. - (c) In carrying out its purposes under this Ordinance, the Commission shall function as an arm of the Tribe. - (d) Composition; term of office. - (1) The Commission shall have three members, with one member being the Commission Chairperson.
+The Commission Chairperson shall be elected every four years by the members of the Commission. - (2) Each Commission member shall be appointed by the Executive Committee, and shall generally serve a four year term, with one Commissioner of the Board servicing an initial two year term. - (3) All members of Commission must be members of the Tribe. - (4) No Commissioner shall be eligible for appointment to the Commission who has been convicted of a felony. - (5) Commission members may not be employees of a licensed Cannabis business, and cannot have any authority or oversight over the activities of a licensed Cannabis business. - (e) Removal; Due Process; and Vacancies - (1) The Executive Committee may remove a Commissioner from office before the expiration of the term of office for the following reasons: conviction of a felony, neglect of duty, malfeasance in office, misfeasance, misconduct in office, any conduct that threatens the honesty or integrity of the Commission or otherwise violates the letter or intent of this Ordinance or other applicable Tribal law, or for other good cause shown. - (2) Vacancies occurring on the Commission shall be filled within ninety (90) days in the same manner as the original appointment.
+A member may, in the discretion of the Executive Committee, serve after the expiration of his/her term of office until his/her successor has been appointed, unless the member has been removed for cause under subsection (1) above. - (f) Two members of the Commission shall constitute a quorum.

-Marijuana Control Ordinance Page 33 of 39 (h) If the Commission shall not have at least two (2) individuals on it, the Executive Committee shall act as the Commission.
+- (g) The Commission shall meet at the call of the President or Executive Committee at a scheduled meeting date set by the Executive Committee. - (h) If the Commission shall not have at least two (2) individuals on it, the Executive Committee shall act as the Commission.